Awesome WAF

 Detection Methodology:

-Blocked response headers contain X-403-Status-By
+Blocked response headers contain

-field with value dw-inj-check
+field with valuedw-inj-check

 value.